amritsingh183/amritsingh183.github.io/_posts/2025-10-7-rust-ownership.md

     }
 }

-// SAFETY: This is simplified - real implementation needs
+// SAFETY: This is a simplified example.
+Real implementation needs proper synchronization
-// proper synchronization for thread safety
 ```